Aug 29 | 2018

 Despite this, there is a lot of work to do.
 As it stands, 85% of organic and health foods in Russia are imported.

-Don’t let this fool you, though, because demand and desire for this type of foodstuff has been rising steadily throughout Russia.
+Don’t let this fool you, though, because demand and desire for this type of foodstuff have been rising steadily throughout Russia.

 Russia’s rising organic food market